 Modified PAYE arrangements

-If you have an agreement with HMRC to operate an Employment Procedures (EP) Appendix 6 scheme, only one FPS is required each month, irrespective of the number of payments made either in the UK or overseas.
+If you’ve an agreement with HMRC to operate an Employment Procedures (EP) Appendix 6 scheme, only one FPS is needed each month, irrespective of the number of payments made either in the UK or overseas.
 The FPS must include one month’s portion of the total grossed up estimated cash and non-cash earnings for the year.

-You can continue to pay the tax and NICs quarterly if you have 5 or fewer employees, but you will need to contact HMRC before switching to quarterly payments.
+You can continue to pay the tax and National Insurance contributions quarterly if you have 5 or fewer employees, but you will need to contact HMRC before switching to quarterly payments.

-Amounts paid into the overseas account(s) should be reported in the data field value of deductions from net pay in the period.
-This will ensure that the amount paid into the UK bank account is correctly confirmed by the Bacs hash code.
+Amounts paid into overseas account(s) should be reported in the data field value of deductions from net pay in the period.
+This will make sure that the amount paid into the UK bank account is correctly confirmed by the Bacs hash code.

-Tax and NICs must be calculated and reported by reference to the correct pay period.
+Tax and National Insurance contributions must be calculated and reported for the correct pay period.
 Corrections to previous month’s payments for irregular payments and foreign taxes both paid by the overseas employer, can be reported by submitting an additional FPS or revised year-to-date figures on the current FPS.

 Work done in and outside the UK

-If any portion of the pay is paid through the Bacs system, the net pay must be balanced to that shown in the payroll information by including any payment made outside the Bacs System in the ‘Deductions from Net Pay’ field or by adding back any pay not subjected to PAYE tax or NICs in the ‘Non Tax or NIC Payment’ field.
+If any part of the pay is paid using the Bacs system, the net pay must be balanced to what is shown in the payroll information by including any payment made outside the Bacs system in the ‘Deductions from Net Pay’ field or by adding back any pay not subjected to PAYE tax or National Insurance contributions in the ‘Non Tax or NIC Payment’ field.

 Short term business visitors

-Enter the employee on an FPS as soon as you are aware that EP Appendix 4 conditions aren’t met.
-The first FPS must include the earnings for previous months as appropriate.
-An Earlier Year Update will be required where visits towards the end of the year result in late identification of employees ceasing to meet the EP Appendix 4 criteria.
+Your next FPS after the change must include the earnings for previous months, as appropriate.
+An Earlier Year Update is needed if visits towards the end of the year result in late identification of employees ceasing to meet EP Appendix 4 criteria.

 International National Insurance issues

-If your employee has a certificate of coverage from their home country confirming that home country social security cover continues, leave the National Insurance letters and values fields blank for that employee.
+If your employee has a certificate of coverage confirming their home country social security cover continues, leave the National Insurance letters and values fields blank for that employee.